kirk24788/KPS/README.md

 ## Builds and Classes

-All healing specs except for druid restoration are currently without a rotation.
-All DPS Specs have at least one rotation automatically generated from SimCraft - those might not be fully functional, but aren't tested.
+All DPS Specs have at least one rotation automatically generated from SimCraft - those might not be fully functional and aren't tested.

 **Fully Supported in 7.0.3:**

 * Deathknight: Blood
 * Demonhunter: Havoc
+* Druid: Restoration
 * Mage: Fire
 * Paladin: Retribution
 * Rogue: Outlaw